nikku/wuffle/README.md

 * Manual move across / reorder issues

-## How Does It Compare To...
+## Project Scope

-[Wuffle](https://github.com/nikku/wuffle) has some unique features that set it apart from the GitHub task board competition:
+Some key aspects separate [Wuffle](https://github.com/nikku/wuffle) from the GitHub task board competition:

 * __[GitHub issues](https://guides.github.com/features/issues/) are the source of truth.__ We read and store columns, relationships and everything else directly on GitHub.
 The only exception is issue order (not supported by GitHub, so far).

-* __Tightly integrates with the [GitHub flow](https://guides.github.com/introduction/flow/).__ Your issues move automatically across the board.
+* __Tight integration with the [GitHub flow](https://guides.github.com/introduction/flow/).__ Your issues move automatically across the board.
 The board is always up to date with things going on in development.

 * __Publicly accessible.__ The board is publicly accessible.
 It does, however, only display those issues to a visitor that she sees on GitHub, too.
 You'd like to see cards of your private repositories?
 Log-in with your GitHub identity and see them pop up on the board.